veertuinc/anka-docs/content/en/docs/Getting Started/understanding-vm-networking.md

 By default, we use Apple's VMNET interface for networking.
 We also configure the network service as "Using DHCP".

 Anka VMs, by default, use a shared networking configuration with the host.
 It’s a kind of NAT + DHCP.
-Every time you start/resume a VM, it gets assigned an IP that you can see with `sudo anka show {templateName}` command.
+Every time you start/resume a VM, it gets assigned an IP that you can see with `sudo anka show {vmNameOrUUID}` command.

 > SSH access ("Remote Login") is enabled by by default on Anka VMs.